EnRuiLow/FED2024Asg2_P04_Team5/README.md

 Feature 5 - Listing Management: We actually allowed users to create listings, have active listings limit, and included listing expiry so that everyone's listings would have a chance to

-Feature 6 - Communication and Transactions
+Feature 6 - Communication and Transactions: Buyers can start a chat with sellers to discuss transaction details.
+Buyers can submit an offer price through the system.
+The seller could also accept or decline the offered price.

-Feature 7 -
+Feature 7 - Users receive notifications for new listings, offers, and messages.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 Another feature idea